Using the Library Computer Lab

 If you are a guest user, the cost to print in black and white is $0.10 per page, and color printing is $0.25 per page.

 The library uses money it receives from technology fees to purchase subscriptions to online full-text databases.

 Logging in to Computers in the Library

 - Use your AUM email account as your Username.
 Do not include @aum.edu

 - When prompted for your password, please use the same password that you use for other online university services such as My AUM, Blackboard, or your AUM Email account.
 If you encounter problems logging in to the Library's computers or accessing any other online university services, please visit the Information Technology Services home page.
 You can also find the ITS Help Desk contact information and hours on the ITS home page.

 If you are not connected while in the Library, see the Lab Assistant or go to the Reference desk on the second floor and report the problem.

-For information or assistance consult our reference department at 334-244-3649 or e-mail Ask a Librarian.
+For information or assistance consult our reference department at 334-244-3649 or Ask YOUR Librarian.